Translational Research Grants Scheme

 If my project has two host organisations do I submit two applications?

 No, do not submit two applications.
-Identify one lead host organisation and submit the application with the other host organisation as a partner organisation.
+Identify one lead host organisation and submit the application with the other host organisation as a collaborating host organisation.

-If a project is being conducted in more than one local health district, which should be the host organisation(s) and which should be partners?
+If a project is being conducted in more than one local health district, which should be the host organisation(s) and which should be collaborating host organisations?

 Can the research be conducted in one site only?